LFDM/gem_polish/README.md

 polish_gem -nc -d 'a test gem' -t 1.9.3 jruby-1.7.8 -b travis coveralls
 ```
 This would polish the test gem with coveralls support,
-circumventing the `.gem_polish.yml` file, adding the description,
+circumventing the `.gem_polish.yml` file, adding a description,
 using two ruby versions for travis and adding two badges to the
 README file.